 This organization’s goal is to connect people to charities through the Internet.
 The site has a search tool to pinpoint volunteer organizations that welcome children or teens.
 It also includes a useful list of 10 Tips on Volunteering Wisely.

-Action Without Borders is a New York-based nonprofit organization with offices in Philadelphia, PA; Charlottesville, VA; and Buenos Aires, Argentina.
-It has a searchable database with volunteer opportunities, as well as information about how to start a project.
+Idealist, aka Action Without Borders, is a New York-based nonprofit organization that hosts a searchable database with volunteer opportunities across the country and around the world, as well as information about how to start a project.